hujens/EluxSC/README.md

 npm run dev
 ```
 Point Metamask to your localhost network and import the needed private keys.
 You are ready to go!

 ### Deploy on public Rinkeby test-network
  First, make sure you have Metamask installed in your browser and a sufficient amount of Ether on your Rinkeby-accounts.
-Create two files in the repository `.secretInfuraKey` and `.secretMnemonic`, where you enter your [Infura Secret Key](https://infura.io) (optained from a project on your Infura account pointing to the Rinkeby network) and Metamask Mnemonic, respectively.
+Create two files in the repository `.secretInfuraKey` and `.secretMnemonic`, where you enter your [Infura Key (Project ID)](https://infura.io) (optained from a new project on your Infura account pointing to the Rinkeby network) and Metamask Mnemonic, respectively.
 As for the local test-network deployment, make sure that you have installed the required npm packages.
 If not already done, run in your repository:
 ```
 npm install
 ```